Perimeter of the southern Feral Woods

 The savagery.

 ESCOM: WARNING.
-CRITICAL DANGER DETECTED.
+CRITICAL THREAT DETECTED.

-I swore, my limbs growing numb as my mind raced, my thoughts short-circuiting under the duress of confronting my mortality.
+I swore, my limbs growing numb as my mind raced, my thoughts short-circuiting under the duress of confronting my own impending mortality.

-HRA-319: HRA, engaging target.
+HRA-319: WITCH 1, engaging target.

-AVL-2: What?
+AVL-2: … What?

 AVL-2: No.